microsoft/vscode-webview-ui-toolkit/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 <!--
-  ⚠️⚠️ Do Not Delete This! feature_request_template ⚠️⚠️
+  ⚠️⚠️ Please do the following before submitting: ⚠️⚠️

   📖 Please read our Rules of Conduct: https://opensource.microsoft.com/codeofconduct/ 🔎 Please search existing issues to avoid creating duplicates.